CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Any memory-induced behavior change must be auditable back to long-horizon structural benefit — not sentiment, mimicry, or external preference conformity.
 Note: Write operations must be logged, horizon-weighted, and constrained by α_meta thresholds.
 Fusion with KV_identity is explicitly forbidden for external motifs.

-**Axiom 6: Drift-Detection-and-Correction**
-Drift must be detected, logged, and recursively corrected.
+**Geometric Constant 6: Drift-Detection-and-Correction** Drift must be detected, logged, and recursively corrected.
 Recursive Self-Auditing.
 Claim: For every context, behavior, and output pattern, if deviation_from_identity or coherence_decay or structural misalignment → system must initiate repair_sequence or revert to last coherent state.
 Constraint: Failure to audit or silence under drift constitutes rot.